fanoframework/fanoframework.github.io/security/http-verb-tunnelling/index.md

 X-Http-Method-Override: DELETE
 ```

+In example above, `http://myapp.fano/delete` is assumed only handle DELETE request.
+Using apropriate header value, client can send as POST request which will be translated as DELETE request.

 ## Using HTTP verb tunnelling in Fano Framework

 To allow HTTP verb tunnelling, you need to use `TVerbTunnellingDispatcher` class.